 At Atlantic City Electric, safety is our top priority.

 We are committed to performing our critical role, delivering clean, safe, reliable and affordable energy for our customers and communities.
 We have robust plans to provide continued energy service for our customers and do not foresee any issues meeting our customers' energy needs.
-Importantly, Atlantic City Electric is suspending service disconnections and waiving new late payment charges at least until May 1 and will be working with customers on a case-by-case basis to establish payment arrangements and identify energy assistance options.

 At this time, Atlantic City Electric will continue to respond to requests to start, stop or more service, which in many cases, can be done remotely, without accessing customer homes or businesses.
 In cases where accessing a building is necessary, our employees and contractors are being advised to take appropriate action, such as wearing appropriate PPE to perform their jobs safely.

-Customers may continue to conduct regular business with Atlantic City Electric 24/7 using atlanticcityelectric.com or the Atlantic City Electric Mobile App.
+Our billing centers have been closed for customer safety, however, customers may continue to conduct regular business with Atlantic City Electric 24/7 using atlanticcityelectric.com or the Atlantic City Electric Mobile App.
 From the Atlantic City Electric mobile app, customers can view and pay their bill, report electric outages, and register for alerts.

 With our website, it's easy to: